Joheoydar/heroes-of-the-dark-cheat-codes-lunar-gems-hacks/README.md

-# heroes-of-the-dark-cheat-codes-lunar-gems-hacks
-Heroes of the Dark cheat codes unlimited Lunar Gems hacks iOS android tutorial
+# Heroes of the Dark cheat codes unlimited Lunar Gems hacks iOS android tutorial

+Heroes of the Dark cheat codes unlimited Lunar Gems hacks iOS android tutorial - After rescuing QARI, you found the old castle in Birsa.
+These rooms have been in disrepair since birsha was imprisoned for the past 40 years.
+Bilsha reluctantly agreed to ask his sister Dava for help.
+She agreed to help bilsha's career on the premise that the castle returned to normal operation.
+The game will give you some tasks to complete, which will reward you with some resources.
+More importantly, daeva's fragments, so that you can take her to perform tasks.
+Now, the throne room of the castle is still intact.
+Upgrading Heroes of the Dark cheats will upgrade the whole castle.
+The throne room has prerequisites for upgrading, and the game will guide you to upgrade.
+The first room you will restore will produce "crystals".
+Each tenebrius race has three types of crystals for upgrading Heroes:

+<a href="https://windmod.icu/heroes-of-the-dark/">go here</a>